 Are you living with a tooth which has been broken or damaged by decay?
-If so, the Apple Dental team of Lane Cove dentists can call on a variety of treatment options to restore your tooth, such as with a restorative filling or crown.
+If so, the Apple Dental team of Lane Cove dentists can call on a variety of treatment options to restore your tooth, such as with a restorative filling or dental crown.
 But in some cases, for example if your tooth has suffered too much damage to be repaired and saved, extraction of your tooth may be the best option.

 If this is the case for you, we may recommend one of two types of extraction:

 - A simple extraction can be carried out on a tooth that we can clearly see in your mouth, which doesn’t show any clinical abnormalities.
 This method is usually a quick and comfortable way to extract a problem tooth, needing only local anaesthetic to numb the tooth and surrounding area of your mouth.

 - A surgical extraction may be necessary for teeth that aren’t as easily visible in your mouth, for example if they are unerupted or broken off at the gum line.
 In this case, you may also need bone grafting after your surgical extraction, to replace the bone lost during the procedure.